 GREED, EXECUTIVE EXCESS AND THE ART OF THE DEAL

 - Fred Dalton Thompson and Joanna Cassidy play “Jim and Linda Robinson,” Garner’s friends in banking and public relations.
-Thompson, with his signature voice, does a good job, but Cassidy one ups him overall with her smooth delivery and the chance to express emotion (Thompson’s character is a bit constrained in the emotional area, but still comes out with a positive.
+Thompson, with his distinctive, signature voice, does a good job because it’s his voice is that all that’s needed to carry the character.
+His character is a bit constrained in the emotional area, but still comes out with a positive.
 Thompson was in “The Hunt for Red October” (click here for my review), “Days of Thunder” with Tom Cruise (click here for my review), the spy thriller “No Way Out” and two branches of the “Law & Order” TV franchise.
-Cassidy is known for “Blade Runner,” “The Fourth Protocol” from the Frederick Forsyth novel (no, it is not a movie in Spanish as the IMDb.com website shows it’s Spanish language DVD cover — click here for my review), “Under Fire” and a string of TV roles.
+He died at 73 in 2015 of cancer.

 The single funniest scene in the whole movie and what apparently spurred the plan to buy out RJR Nabisco comes at the tobacco giant’s North Carolina testing laboratory.
 Garner has come for an update on the company’s upcoming “smokeless” cigarette.
 The news isn’t good and the scene plays out with the scientists playing straight men to Garner’s profane surprise and horror.

-When told that the new cigarette tested poorly (fewer than 5-percent of testers liked it) and tasted and smelled bad, Garner in frustration says, “Tastes like **** and smells like a ****.
+When told that the new cigarette tested poorly (fewer than 5-percent of testers liked it) and tasted and smelled bad, Garner in frustration says, “Tastes like s**t and smells like a f**t.
 Got ourselves a winner here.
-It’s one **** unique advertising slogan, I’ll give you that.”
+It’s one ******* unique advertising slogan, I’ll give you that.”
 If you can avoid laughing here, I’m just not sure what would bring that out in you.

 However, while the best, it isn’t the only excellent scene.
 All the scenes in this film, from a Palm Springs golf course to a men’s public restroom to a corporate boardroom, are smooth and segue perfectly to the next; there’s no wasted time in this film.
 Plus, viewers don’t have to limp through some lame subplot to get to the next good scene.

 The R-rating for “Barbarians at the Gate” is simply unfounded by today’s standards.
-While there is some profane language (yes, a few f-bombs are dropped), it is absolutely no worse than you’ll find in the bleeped-out dreck on MTV and TruTV.
+While there is some profane language (yes, a few f-bombs are dropped), it is absolutely no worse than you’ll find in the bleeped-out dreck on MTV and WeTV.

-Other cast notes (via IMDb.com):
+Assorted cast and film notes (via IMDb.com):

-© Chuck Curry and A Gator in Naples, 2014-2015.
+© Chuck Curry and A Gator in Naples, 2014-2015, 2017, 2018.

-Unauthorized use and/or duplication of this material
+Unauthorized use and/or duplication of this material without

 express and written permission from this blog’s author and/or owner

 is strictly prohibited.
-Excerpts and links may be used,
+Excerpts and links may be used, provided that

-provided that full and clear credit is given to Chuck Curry and A Gator in Naples
+full and clear credit is given to Chuck Curry and A Gator in Naples

 with appropriate and specific direction to the original content.